 Patient Bill of Rights and Responsibilities

-The Perth and Smiths Falls District Hospital is committed to providing exemplary patient care and fostering excellence in health care delivery, and teaching.
-To achieve these goals, we make the following pledge to you – the patient.
+The Perth and Smiths Falls District Hospital is committed to providing exemplary patient care and to partner with patients and families.
+In order to achieve these goals, PSFDH makes the following pledge to you - the patient.

 - You have the right to be treated in a considerate and respectful manner which considers your privacy and your right to confidentiality.